microsoft/azure_arc/docs/overview/_index.md

 * [Deploy a local Kubernetes Cluster using MicroK8s and connect it to Azure Arc](../azure_arc_jumpstart/azure_arc_k8s/microk8s/local_microk8s/)

-### Azure Arc enabled Kubernetes - Day-2 Scenarios & Use-Cases
+### Azure Arc enabled Kubernetes - Unified Operations Use-Cases

 Once you have Kubernetes clusters projected into Azure with Azure Arc, you can start to use native Azure tooling to manage the clusters as native Azure resources.
-The following guides show examples of using Azure management tools such as Azure Monitor, GitOps configurations, and Azure Policy.
+The following scenarios show examples of using Azure management tools such as Azure Monitor, GitOps configurations, and Azure Policy.

 #### AKS